lg08/kindle_notion_syncer/README.md

 # Github Readme Kindle Syncer

-# Automatic Kindle-Notion Syncer
+Note: to view this readme as a notion page, go here: https://www.notion.so/Github-Readme-Kindle-Syncer-4b186de0161c4ec9a22f8b5971a8aaa1

+^^ This is recommended since it has a little better formatting for images and such.

-# What does this app do?
+## What does this app do?

 Great question!